AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: search; project view
 .. index:: menu; navigate --> find or replace

-If you open the search dialog via the :menuselection:`Navigate --> Find or Replace...` menu, you can search for anything in the :guilabel:`Project` view, either a file or an entity.
+If you open the search dialog via the :menuselection:`Find --> Find...` menu, you can search for anything in the :guilabel:`Project` view, either a file or an entity.
 Searching for an entity can be slow if you have many files and/or large files.